Helping Students with Learning Differences Become Super Testers

 If possible, it is helpful to normalize the disability, affirming that what this student is experiencing is neither unusual nor impossible to overcome.
 Share success stories of other students, and even reference other highly successful people with the same disability.
 It may be appropriate to share your own story of having to overcome disabilities, challenges or struggles.

-Adopting a Strengths-Based Approach
+4. Adopt a Strengths-Based Approach

 Encourage students to become interested in and receptive to what works for them:

 - How do you like to learn?